Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 ### Building the initramfs with Dracut

-[Dracut](https://wiki.gentoo.org/wiki/Dracut) is a the tool used for creating the initial ramdisk (initramfs).
+[Dracut](https://wiki.gentoo.org/wiki/Dracut) is a tool used for creating the initial ramdisk (initramfs).
 The initramfs is a file system that is invoked during the early stage of the Linux boot process to load essential drivers, modules and tools to mount the root file system and complete the boot procedure.

 With dracut, one of its key capabilities is the dmsquash-live dracut module, which allows the integration of compressed squashfs file systems into initramfs images.
 Combined with the livenet dracut module, it is possible to boot an OS by fetching the squashfs file system from the network, via HTTP, HTTPS, FTP, Torrent, or TFTP.